Supr3mSushi/captive-portal-passwd-login/README.md

 If you have any questions, feedback, or would like to contribute, feel free to get in touch.

-## License
+## License 📄
-This project is licensed under the MIT.
-See the `LICENSE` file for more details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.